 Betsy also offers stand-alone workshops and tutorials, boot camps and shorter training modules to both law firms and law schools, including affinity groups, each adapted to the needs and resources of the client, but with a primary focus on the fundamentals necessary for law practice success, advancement within the law firm and long term business generation.

-All of these programs can be expanded to include 30 to 60 minutes of individual coaching for each participant.
+All of these programs can be expanded to include 30 to 60 minutes of individual “speed-coaching” for any number of participants.

 Among them are the following: